cebem1nt/fhpass/README.md

 # fhpass
-Fhpass is a **linux/macOS** password manager, which stores all passwords on your local machine, encrypted them before.
+Fhpass is a **linux/macOS** console password manager, which stores all passwords on your local machine, encrypted them before.
 ## Instalation
 To install, download src folder, open cmd in the src folder and run `pip install requirements.txt`.